sum01/vcash-calculator/CONTRIBUTING.md

 * [snake_case](https://en.wikipedia.org/wiki/Snake_case) variable/function
   naming is used.
 * Javascript ES6 is used, so `let` and `const` are used instead of `var`.
-* This uses Bootstrap v4, which is currently in beta.
-When it's released, it should be updated and checked for breakage.
 * All API calls are made from the browser via the `main.js` file.
 The [cors-anywhere proxy](https://github.com/Rob--W/cors-anywhere) makes this possible.